akeneo/pim-docs/cookbook/import_export/create-connector.rst

 How to Create a New Connector
 =============================

-Like your catalog, your data sources, channels and the business rules to apply on data are unique.
+Like your catalog, your data sources, channels and business rules are unique.

 This is why a common task is to work on connectors to import and export the PIM data as expected.